juhapekkaeloranta/blog-posts/learning-goals-of-software-engineering-lab.md

 The students should already have the technical skills for creating software but communication and team work is not practiced much in the theoretically and technically focused programme.
 Communication is challenging both with the customer and within the team.
 The communication overhead seems amaze the students over and over again.
 The main learning goal of Software engineering lab may be reduced to one word - **communication**.

+### Teaching communication with scrum

 Software used to be build with the waterfall method.
 This can be seen as a two step process: 1) collect requirements from the customer 2) implement the software.
 This has proven to be a difficult method.
 Agile methodologies have gained popularity and they seem to be the prevalent way of building software today.
 In Software engineering lab the students are also required to use agile methodologies, namely Scrum.

 Why do we enforce a specific framework?
-When we analyse the events and artefacts of Scrum (see Table 1) we notice that they are actually methods communication.
+When we analyse the events and artefacts of Scrum we notice that they are actually methods communication.
 And in the two week sprints the students get to practice them efficiently in a iterative fashion.

 | Scrum item |Communication? |
 |:-----------|:---------------|